centreon/centreon-documentation/en/monitoring/monitoring-servers/communications.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-**To force the Central's Gorgone daemon to connect to the Remote Server**, restart it with the following command from the **Central server**:
+**To force the Central's Gorgone daemon to change the communication type**, restart it with the following command from the **Central server**:

 ```shell
 systemctl restart gorgoned